Greeff/senior_qa_test/README.md

 ## Instructions

-create a new branch on this repository with an initial commit
+create a new folder on your local machine

-create a PR for review
+create a PR

 in your local directory execute: